North Hinksey: John Ruskin and the diggers

 We were coming down the street—a troop of young men, some of them like myself only nineteen, going to river or tennis-court or cricket-field—when Ruskin going up to lecture in cap and gown met us.
 He seemed troubled and prayed us to go back with him to his lecture, which a few of us did, and there he spoke to us not on art this time but on life, saying that it seemed to him to be wrong that all the best physique and strength of the young men in England should be spent aimlessly on cricket ground or river, without any result at all except that if one rowed well one got a pewter-pot, and if one made a good score, a cane-handled bat.
 He thought, he said, that we should be working at something that would do good to other people, at something by which we might show that in all labour there was something noble.
 Well, we were a good deal moved, and said we would do anything he wished.
 So he went out round Oxford and found two villages, Upper and Lower Hinksey, and between them there lay a great swamp, so that the villagers could not pass from one to the other without many miles of a round.
 And when we came back in winter he asked us to help him to make a road across this morass for these village people to use.
 So out we went, day after day, and learned how to lay levels and to break stones, and to wheel barrows along a plank—a very difficult thing to do.
 And Ruskin worked with us in the mist and rain and mud of an Oxford winter, and our friends and our enemies came out and mocked us from the bank.
 We did not mind it much then, and we did not mind it afterwards at all, but worked away for two months at our road.
 And what became of the road?
 Well, like a bad lecture it ended abruptly—in the middle of the swamp.
 Ruskin going away to Venice, when we came back for the next term there was no leader, and the 'diggers', as they called us, fell asunder.

 Local topography

 It remains difficult to travel from North Hinksey to South Hinksey, although the Oxford Ring Road now links the two villages.
 The most notable path between Oxford and North Hinksey is a metalled bridleway and cycle track variously known as Willow Walk and Ruskin's Ride.
 This path was built in 1876–77 by Aubrey Harcourt (1852–1904), a major local landowner, but not open to the public until 1922.
 There is also a smaller unmade path which begins alongside the large back garden of The Fishes and crosses Hinksey Stream by a bridge at the site of the old ferry.

-Footpath and cycleway between Oxford via Ferry Hinksey Road and North Hinksey.
+Footpath and cycleway between Oxford and North Hinksey via Ferry Hinksey Road.